Is It ADHD, or Is It Age?

 The short answer is that there are barely any answers.
 My psychiatrist describes the research on older adults as “pathetic,” and I agree.
 She said research studies have excluded subjects older than 45 because, like my mom, they may not have childhood anecdotes to support an ADHD diagnosis.

 Worse, treatment options narrow significantly in the elderly ADHD population.
 Take exercise, for instance.
 Studies show that it significantly improves ADHD symptoms in children and adults.
 But my mom’s knees are so painful, and her balance so iffy, she can’t do the aerobic exercise that would deliver the benefits.

 I’m sure stimulants would help my mom; her doctor prescribed “slim-down” pills (amphetamines) in the 1970s, and she was able to clean the house, from top to bottom!
 But stimulants can cause or exacerbate high blood pressure and cardiac problems.
 And Atomoxetine, a nonstimulant, increases the risk of some eye conditions.

 Working-memory training is effective for ADHD and learning disabilities, and it shows promise for mild dementia.
 But almost all memory training is computer-based; many adults over age 70 are not computer-literate, and many have no access to computers.

 Embracing a New Cause

 I am frustrated because I can’t help Mom, and I’m not alone.
-Recently, I received an e-mail from an ADHD woman who is desperate to find support for her 80-year-old mother, who is exhibiting severe executive-function impairment.
+Recently, I received an e-mail from a woman with ADHD who is desperate to find support for her 80-year-old mother, who is exhibiting severe executive-function impairment.
 “She avoids making decisions, and is content to sit in bed all day and be waited on,” said her daughter.
 “I don’t know what to do.”

 The temporary solution, I suspect, is to set up structures for our aging parents, as they did for us when we were youngsters.
 I neatened and organized my mom’s closet, so she has fewer clothes to manage.
 I’ve set up automatic prescription refills that are delivered to her assisted-living facility.
 I bought her a loud timer to remind her to head to the bathroom every couple of hours.
 And I’ve intervened with her doctor to change her antidepressant to one that specifically targets dopamine.